 Recovering From a Revision Rhinoplasty

 The recovery period after a secondary rhinoplasty will take about two weeks.
 During this period, swelling, bruising, and mild bleeding are normal.
 The majority of these will dissipate over the first 8-10 days.
 Keeping the head elevated and applying an intermittent icepack will help to control the swelling.
 Mild to moderate discomfort may initially occur and Dr. Schoenfeld will prescribe appropriate pain medications and his detailed instructions will be covered to insure a smooth recovery.

 Thank you so much for not only beautifully repairing my nose, but for rearranging your schedule and going out of your way to help me in my time of need.
 Your friendly and distinctive assistance is appreciated more than you know.
+Thank you,

 In six to seven days, a follow up appointment will be scheduled with Dr. Schoenfeld.
 At this time, Dr. Schoenfeld will check the progression of healing, and remove splints/sutures.
 Patients are generally feeling well enough to return to work or school within a few days, although they should hold off on exercise and strenuous activities for another two weeks.
 Contact sports should also be postponed until the nose is fully healed.

 Revision rhinoplasty is a surgical procedure designed to correct the appearance or function of the nose, following a primary rhinoplasty procedure.

 Am I a good candidate for a secondary rhinoplasty?